lfborjas/distractions/README.md

 # Up and running (a note to self)

+## With Racket

+Download Racket from the official website: https://racket-lang.org

+It'll prompt you to drag the Racket folder to the applications folder.
+Though in my case, it was in some weird non-standard `Applications` (in `/Volumes/Macintosh\ SD/Applications`?).
+DrRacket will be openable as an application, but you'll have to symlink the racket binary yourself if you want it.
+I did the following:

+	ln -s /Volumes/Macintosh\ HD/Applications/Racket\ v7.1/bin/racket /usr/local/bin/racket

+You'll notice a few other apps (with corresponding bins):

+	ls /Volumes/Macintosh\ HD/Applications/Racket\ v7.1/
+	DrRacket.app/             Racket Documentation.app/ collects/                 include/                  share/
+	PLT Games.app/            Slideshow.app/            doc/                      lib/
+	README.txt                bin/                      etc/                      man

+For example, `PLT Games` comes with a cute old-skool looking set of classic games like minesweeper!

 ## With Common Lisp

 I found this to be the best resource to get a working Common Lisp installed: https://exercism.io/tracks/common-lisp/installation